yanivyacoby/a-guide-to-your-phd/guide.md

 # What should you expect from yourself in your first year?

-**One key aspect for success in your PhD is knowing what is reasonable to expect of yourself at each stage of the program.**
+One key aspect for success in your PhD is **knowing what is reasonable to expect of yourself at each stage of the program**.
 Since the PhD is a sort of apprenticeship to learn to become an independent researcher, it is not reasonable for you to expect yourself to do "great research" right from the start.
 In fact, it is not reasonable for you to compare yourself to students who are even one year ahead in the program,